Here are the up to date events taking place in this area over the next few weeks.

 Pocklington Arts Centre: Song-writing legend Loudon Wainwright III.
 Family members Suzzy Roche and Lucy Wainwright Roche will join Loudon live at PAC for an incredibly special night of live music.
 Tickets cost £44 each and are available from www.pocklingtonartscentre.co.uk or by calling 01759 301547.

-Pocklington Wolds WI Meeting: 1.30pm in the Roman Catholic Church Hall Pocklington on the second Monday of each month.
+Pocklington Wolds WI Meeting: A varied programme awaits from 1.30pm at Pocklington’s Methodist Church on Chapmangate on the second Monday of each month.
 New members always welcome.
+There is a good car park entered via Kirkland Street at the rear.

 Pocklington Lions’ monthly meeting: 6.45pm on the second Monday of each month at The Station Hotel, Pocklington, and welcome guests who are interested in learning more about the work of the club.